fcarriedo/urlspark/README.md

 Quick and dirty URL shortener that creates volatile (read *short lived*) shortened URLs.

-### Dependencies

-The only dependency is on [redis](http://redis.io/) which works as its datastore.

-The service expects the redis server to be running and reachable to be able to perform its main operations.

 ### Installing it

 You need [golang](http://golang.org/) installed with the GOPATH set.